moto-timo/yocto-docs/documentation/brief-yoctoprojectqs/index.rst

 .. note::

-   -  The examples in this paper assume you are using a native Linux system running a recent Ubuntu Linux distribution.
-If the machine you want to use Yocto Project on to build an image (:term:`Build Host`) is not a native Linux system, you can still perform these steps by using
+   -  The examples in this paper assume you are using a native Linux system running a
+      :ref:`supported version of Ubuntu Linux distribution<ref-manual/system-requirements:supported linux distributions>`.
+      If the machine
+      you want to use Yocto Project on to build an image (:term:`Build Host`) is not
+      a native Linux system, you can still perform these steps by using